AshwinSant5/PerfWatch-Web-Edition/METRICS_EXPLANATION.md

 - Writes random data to files
 - Slightly higher than read because it writes first, then reads

-**Your value:** 717.00 MB is slightly higher than read, which makes sense - writes happen first.

 ---

 ### I/O Read Ops (1,296) & Write Ops (1,408)